Ahket-net/docs/MD/CADET Reference Manual.md

 ## Proof of Attestation (POA)

 **Definition**:\
-An incontrovertible evidence that an entity ("signer") has made a formal attestation to a "claim".
+POA is an incontrovertible evidence that an entity ('signer'), which is identified by an IDS, has made a formal attestation to a 'claim'.

 **Description**:\
 POA serves as a compelling evidence that a signer has committed to a claim.
 E.g., the digital signature of a message that affirms the message's authenticity.
 Any entity can "verify" that the signer attested a claim using the POA.
 POA might require a fee payment to do the verification.

 **Attributes**:
 - `Type`: The category of the POA.
 There are two types: `SIG` and `DDS`.